 - 1 teaspoon (3g) Diamond Crystal kosher salt; for table salt, use half as much by volume

 In a mixing bowl, combine chickpea flour and salt.
 Gradually add water, whisking constantly, until a smooth, thin batter forms.
 Let stand, covered, at least 4 and up to 8 hours.

-Pour olive oil into well-seasoned large cast iron skillet and swirl to fully coat bottom in an even layer.
+Pour olive oil into a well-seasoned large 12-inch cast iron skillet and swirl to fully coat bottom in an even layer.
 Using a spoon, scrape any foam from surface of batter and discard.
 Stir batter to mix well, then pour into skillet.
 Stir gently to swirl oil on top of batter.
 Season all over with black pepper and sprinkle with rosemary leaves, if using.

 Turn on broiler.
-Set skillet on pizza stone or Baking Steel, or on the oven rack if not using a stone, and cook until farinata has just set, no longer jiggles, and is browned all over, about 11 minutes.
-If your broiler cycles off, you can prop the oven door open with a utensil to keep it on the whole time.
+Set skillet on pizza stone or baking steel, or on the oven rack if not using a stone, and cook until farinata has just set, no longer jiggles, and is browned all over, 11 to 15 minutes.

 Let farinata cool slightly until set, about 10 minutes.
 Eat warm or at room temperature.